bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 You should now be familiar with the basics of HTML.

-You now know more about the role of HTML and CSS developer and the things you\'ll be doing when working as one.
+You now know more about the role of HTML and CSS developer and the things you&apos;ll be doing when working as one.

 Like using semantic tags to construct a well-formed webpage, or how to use inputs and forums or embed videos and audio.
 Well done.

-You\'re making good progress on your learning journey.
+You&apos;re making good progress on your learning journey.

 Additional resources